Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 While it might seem obvious that you need to have these pages in place (with some of them even being legal requirements), not having them is a huge red flag.

-Would you trust an ecommerce website that didn’t have a clear returns policy?
-Or clear and transparent delivery information?
+Would you trust an ecommerce website that didn’t have a clear shipping and returns policy?

 It’s not that having these things in place sets you apart from others.
 Because it doesn’t.